Kendall Jenner Flaunts Her Bikini Body On Instagram As She Jokes About Not Having Kids

 “Kids are expensive bruh,” one Instagram user wrote, while another one added, “Love how you actually act like a 23 year old girl.”

-As Metro pointed put, Kendall is spending Thanksgiving break with her family.
-On Thursday, the Keeping Up With The Kardashians star took to the popular social media platform to share snippets of her Thanksgiving day with the rest of the Kardashian-Jenner clan.
+As Metro pointed out, Kendall is spending Thanksgiving break with her family.
+On Thursday, the Keeping Up With the Kardashians star took to the popular social media platform to share snippets of her Thanksgiving day with the rest of the Kardashian-Jenner clan.

 Among those is a video that showed the whole family, except for Khloe who spent the holiday with Tristan Thompson in Cleveland, as E!
 Online reported, all gathered around a fire pit with their children.